MAPS LAB

 Email: atethi@udel.edu

-Aman Tethi is a sophomore Cognitive Science & Psychology major, with a minor in Linguistics.
+Aman Tethi is a senior Cognitive Science & Psychology major, with a minor in Linguistics.
 Aman is interested in how language works in the brain, and is aiming to go to grad school to further her studies in that.

 Hope Stengel